TrendingTechnology/httpmapper/README.md

 # httpmapper
-httpmapper is a web crawler made using libs in python
+httpmapper is a web crawler made using libs in python.

 <a href="https://github.com/vLeeH/httpmapper/blob/main/src/httpmapper.py">Source code</a>